Nepalese scripts

 Nepalese scripts (Nepal Lipi: 𑐣𑐾𑐥𑐵𑐮 𑐁𑐏𑐮, Devanagari: नेपाल आखल) are a family of alphabetic writing systems employed historically in Nepal Mandala by the indigenous Newar people for primarily writing Nepal Bhasa.
-It is also used for transcribing Sanskrit and Pali.
-There are also some claims they have also been used to write the Parbatiya (Khas) language.
+It is also used for transcribing Sanskrit.

 These scripts were in widespread use from the 10th to the early 20th-century, but have since been largely supplanted by the modern script known as Devanagari.
-Of the older scripts, about 50,000 manuscripts written in Nepal Lipi have been archived.
+Of the older scripts, about 50,000 manuscripts written in Newar script have been archived.

 History

-Prayer wheels with the mantra "Om mani padme hum" in Ranjana script at Swayambhu, Kathmandu.
+An 1136 CE manuscript written in the Bhujimol script.

-The coin reads "Shree Shree Jaya Bhupatindra Malla Dev 816" (1696 AD) in Prachalit script.
+A 1408 CE palm-leaf manuscript of astrology in Classical Newar, written in Bhujimol script (top) and Newar script (bottom).

-Letter in Nepal Bhasa and Nepal script dated 7 May 1924 sent from Lhasa to Kathmandu.
+The coin legend "Śrī Śrī Jaya Bhūpatīndra Malla Deva 816" (1696 CE), inscribed in Newar script.

-Nepal script used on letterhead of Nepalese business house in Lhasa dated 1958.
+A Newar language inscription from Makhan Tole, Newar script, 1717 CE.

-Rañjanā "Oṃ" syllables surrounding the implements of the Four Heavenly Kings.
-Jing'an Temple, Shanghai, China.
+Prayer wheels with the mantra in Ranjana script at Swayambhu, Kathmandu.

 Pre development

-Prior to development of Nepal Scripts, people in the Nepal Mandala used the following scripts which are shared within the South Asian region.
+Prior to development of Nepalese scripts, people in the Nepal Mandala used the following scripts which are shared within the South Asian region.